Accredited Local Collaborative Law Solicitors

 - Clients remain in control of the process with lawyers there throughout for legal advice and guidance.
 Utilising their skills in negotiation and problem-solving, collaborative family lawyers help clients shape a fair agreement.

 - If settlement cannot be reached then both husband and wife must appoint new firms of solicitors to deal with the Court proceedings.
 There is therefore a strong incentive for both clients and solicitors to reach a fair settlement.

 - Correspondence between lawyers is discouraged, keeping down costs and helping parties sort out separation in an amicable way.

-- Unlike Family Mediation, where a mediator usually advises both parties with lawyers excluded from much of the mediation process, in Collaborative Law both parties have their own lawyer present for advice throughout.
+- Unlike Family Mediation, where a mediator usually advises both parties with lawyers excluded from much of the mediation process, in Collaborative Law both parties have their own lawyer present at a series of four-way meetings attended by both clients and their respective lawyers.
+Therefore, the lawyers are present throughout the process.
 Please note that we also have a qualified family mediator as part of our family law team.